albinger/TeensySynth/README.md

 # TeensySynth
-an arduino teensy based synthesizer originally from Notes and Volts
+An arduino teensy based synthesizer originally from Notes and Volts

-##Changes from the original version:
+## Changes from the original version:
 * sdd1306 oled module used for display
   * oled runs on i2c along with audio board saving many pins.
   * moved display updates to a timed code block rather than real time so incoming midi scrolls didn't bog down system